Find Trade Colleges

 What Every Reservation & Transportation Ticket Agent or Travel Clerk Should Know

-When polled, Reservation and Transportation Ticket Agents and Travel Clerks say the following skills are most frequently used in their jobs:
+These are the skills Reservation and Transportation Ticket Agents and Travel Clerks say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.